 Eliminated units in the Replacement Pool can be returned to play via the replacement process.
-A unit is replaced during the Replacement and Construction Phase by spending a number of RP available to the side equal to the SP value of the unit; additionally, some Chinese units require spending a number of DEP or FEP equal to their SP value [13.3].
+A unit is replaced during the Replacement and Construction Phase by spending a number of RP available to the side equal to the SP value, except 0-SP units which always cost at least 1 RP; additionally, some Chinese units require spending a number of DEP or FEP equal to their SP value [13.3].